| The Society for Co-operation in Russian and Soviet

 in organising the fundraising necessary to create the Memorial,

+as well as its official unveiling.
 The Soviet War Memorial was unveiled on 9 May 1999 by the British

 Secretary of State for Defence, the Rt Hon George Robertson MP,